 -Guys, check out your history books and the eating habits of Byzantine.
 Mineeeee, says Greece.

 What a mess!!
-Well, I guess one of the most common and tastier dessert in the world could have provoked that kind of dispute.
-It’s all about Halva or Halvah or Halwa or Helva and the name list goes on and on…
+Well, I guess one of the tastier desserts in the world could have provoked that kind of dispute.
+It’s all about Halva or Halvah or Halwa or Helva and the name list goes on and on.

-Nowdays, 3 varieties are the most common ones: Semolina Halva, Halva Farsalon and Macedonian Halva.
+Nowadays, 3 varieties are the most common ones: Semolina Halva, Halva Farsalon, and Macedonian Halva.

 The first one is a ridiculously easy home kitchen and absolutely blown away dessert which I am going to show you in that post.